Nederlandsche Unie: Attitude towards Anti-Semitism

 The leadership of the Nederlandsche Unie took the position from the beginning that a regulation on the status of Jews who immigrated to the Netherlands before and during the war was necessary.
 What kind of this regulation should be, however, remained unclear.
-However, native Dutch people of the Jewish faith were expressly accepted, who were not seen as a threat to Dutch culture by the university.
+However, native Dutch people of the Jewish faith were expressly accepted, who were not seen as a threat to Dutch culture by the Nederlandsche Unie.
 Einthoven, de Quay and Linthorst Homan emphasized that these fellow citizens must be treated with tolerance and respect.

-It was therefore also possible for Jews to become members of the university.
+It was therefore also possible for Jews to become members of the Nederlandsche Unie.
 Nevertheless, the leadership was well aware of the importance that the German occupiers attached to the "Jewish Question".
 For example, the three founders asked Lodewijk Ernst Visser, the chairman of the Joodsche Coördinatie Commissie and influential member of the Jewish community, recommending Dutch Jews to retire from public office.
 Visser flatly refused this request.
-An active exclusion of Jewish members from the university did not take place at any time.
+An active exclusion of Jewish members from the Nederlandsche Unie did not take place at any time.